9nix6/Median-and-Turbo-Renko-indicator-bundle/README.md

 **ExampleEA2.mq5** - An example EA utilizing the Super Trend indicator on Renko to make trading decisions also showing the use of methods included in the MedianRenko class library

-**ExampleEA3.mq5** - An example showing the use of additional indicators (included in the MedianRenko folder) in your EA.
+**ExampleEA3.mq5** - An example showing the use of additional indicators (included in the Indicators/MedianRenko folder) in your EA.
 MedianRenko_RSI indicator is used in the example (RSI values are outputted to log).

 ## Installation